-- Heat 1 tbsp olive oil in a large skillet.
-Season pork with salt & pepper.
-Begin browning.
+1.)
+Heat 1 tbsp olive oil in a large skillet.
+Season Pork with salt & pepper.
+Begin browning

-- Meanwhile, chop all the veggies into bite sized pieces
+2.)
+Meanwhile, chop all the veggies into nite sized pieces.

-- Once the pork is brown, remove from skillet.
-Add the veggies to the skillet & cook until crisp tender.
-Add the pork back in.
+3.)
+Once pork is browned, remove from skillet.
+Add in the veggies & cook until crisp tender.